-Step 1: Open PowerShell as administrator.
-To do this, type PowerShell in Start menu or taskbar search box, right-click on the PowerShell entry in the search results, and then click Run as administrator option.
+Step 1: Open PowerShell as an administrator.
+To do this, type PowerShell in the Start menu or taskbar search box, right-click on the PowerShell entry in the search results and then click the Run as administrator option.

-Click Yes button when you see the User Account Control prompt.
+Click the Yes button when you see the User Account Control prompt.

-Tip: To quickly find Photos app entry, right-click on the titlebar of PowerShell, click Edit, click Find, type Photos, and then click Find next button.
+Tip: To quickly find Photos app entry, right-click on the title bar of PowerShell, click Edit, click Find, type Photos, and then click the Find Next button.

 To copy PackageFullName, select PackageFullName (refer to the picture below), and then use Ctrl + C hotkey to copy it.